onedarnleyroad/generator-one-craft/README.md

 These folders are generated from the `app/templates` directory but there may be some moving around on the Yeoman scaffolding process.
 So below is what you'll end up with:

 ```
 ├── craft                # Craft CMS app - including templates.
 ├── public               # Document root directory, used by craft.
 Compiled assets end up here
 ├── src                  # Front end source files mostly
 |   ├── scss
 |   ├── js
 |   ├── partials         # for the templates folder using @@includes - see below.
 |   ├── img              # see gulpfile - we put in images here and they get compressed into public
 |   └── templates        # this is for any twig template snippets you wish to transform before sending to craft
 |
 ├── README.md
 ├── .gitignore
 ├── package.json
 ├── bower.json
-├── gulpfile.js
-└── ???
+└── gulpfile.js
 ```

 ## Gulpfile and Gulp Plugins

 The generator copies over a gulpfile with a few tasks ready made.
 It can be configured how you like after the scaffold but out of the box you get some of the following tasks:

+_Note that while I say they come out at `public/assets` this is something that the generator can change - it'll prompt you where you want these to end up.
+See below.

 ### CSS